sourav-bk/Golang/Topic/DB.md

   Its set of one or more attributes (columns) that can uniquely identify a each tuple/record/Row in a relation or table.

 - ***2. Candidate Key :***
+  Its minimum set of one or more attributes (columns) that can uniquely identify a each tuple/record/Row in a relation or table.
+A table can have multiple candidate keys.

 - ***3. Primary Key :***
+  Its specific candidate key chosen to uniquely identify tuple/record/Row in a table.
+It cannot contain NULL values and must be unique.

 - ***4. Alternate Key :***
+  Any candidate key that is not selected as the primary key.

 - ***5. Unique Key :***